 Indicators on cooling water include water withdrawn and water returned to rivers, the sea and water tables.
-For nuclear power electricity plants located on coastlines and for thermal power plants, the amounts of cooling water withdrawn and water returned are calculated on the basis of the operating time and nominal debit of pumps.

-This indicator does not include data for the MECO company, as water consumption is negligible (open cooling circuit).
-Furthermore, these indicators are not collected for the Edison operating centres managed by Fenice.
+For nuclear power plants located by the sea and for thermal power plants, the amounts of cooling water withdrawn/returned are calculated on the basis of the operating times and nominal flows of the pumps.
+This indicator does not include data relating to MECO, as water consumption is negligible (open cooling circuit).